ratthapon/armory-bet/README.md

 Due to blockchain's deterministic characteristic, true random cannot be implemented on chain.
 So, Verifiable Random Function (VRF) is applied to create random number for this chaincode.

-Unfotunately, VRF is the asset of Chainlink and implemented on-chain.
+Unfortunately, VRF is the asset of Chainlink and implemented on-chain.
 Therefore, this chaincode must be deployed to live testnet or mainnet instead of private-local network.
 [VRF Network config](https://docs.chain.link/docs/vrf-contracts/)

 To deploy this chaincode, follows these steps: